1 BASIS OF PREPARATION

 The Bank has a policy for creation and utilization of floating provisions separately for advances, investments and general purposes.
 The quantum of floating provisions to be created is assessed every year.
 The floating provisions are utilized only for contingencies under extraordinary circumstances specified in the policy with prior permission of Reserve Bank of India.

-6.1 Premises and other fixed assets are stated at historical cost (or revalued amounts, as the case may be), less accumulated depreciation and impairment losses, if any.
+7.1 Premises and other fixed assets are stated at historical cost (or revalued amounts, as the case may be), less accumulated depreciation and impairment losses, if any.
 Cost comprises the purchase price and any attributable cost of bringing the asset to its working condition for its intended use.
-Subsequent expenditure incurred on assets put to use is capitalized only when it increases the future benefit / functioning capability from / of such assets.
-Profit on sale of immovable properties are being formed part of profit and loss account of the Bank.
+Subsequent expenditure incurred on assets put to use is capitalized only when it increases the future benefit from / functioning capability of such assets.
+Profit/loss on sale of immovable properties are being formed part of profit and loss account of the Bank.

-Revenue and other Reserves include Statutory Reserves created by foreign branches/ subsidiaries as per applicable local laws of the respective countries.
+Statutory Reserves created by foreign branches/ subsidiaries as per applicable local laws of the respective countries are included under Revenue and other Reserves.

-8.1 Income (other than item referred to in Paragraph 8.2)/ expenditure is generally recognized on an accrual basis.
-Interest on income tax refund is booked on receiving the refund order/s/intimation from Income Tax Department.
-In the case of foreign offices, income/ expenditure is recognized as per the local laws of the country in which the respective foreign office is located.
+recognised on receiving the refund order/s/intimation from Income Tax Department.
+In the case of foreign offices, income is recognized as per the local laws of the country in which the respective foreign office is located.

-8.3 In view of uncertainty of collection of income in cases of Non-performing Assets/lnvestments, such income is accounted for only on realization in terms of the RBI guidelines.
+9.4 In view of uncertainty of collection of income in cases of Non-performing Asses/Investments, such income is accounted for only on realisation in terms of the RBI guidelines.

 Recoveries effected in the account (including recovery under Public Money Recovery Act) from time to time should be appropriated in the following order: